Peer-to-peer lending explained

 Firstly, decide on how much you wish to lend, and for how long.
 Your funds could be tied up for up to 5 years, so it’s important to be comfortable with this timescale.
 Remember, you are lending to those wishing to borrow, and 1-5 year loans are the norm.

 Some companies offer the option to withdraw your funds during the loan term.
 There may be a cost for doing this and you'll have to wait until another lender comes in to replace you, but it is there should you need it.
 Ideally, though, you want to avoid doing this, as you’ll lose out on the great rate of return!

 What are the risks?

 It is important to remember that your money is at risk, as, unlike banks, peer-to-peer lenders are not backed by the Financial Services Compensation Scheme (FSCS).
 However, P2P lenders have taken steps to mitigate this.
-Lending Works are the first peer-to-peer lender to offer an insurance which protects lenders from borrower defaults, along with other threats such as fraud, cybercrime and, in the worst case, a major economic downturn.
-This insurance, in addition to the stringent underwriting process and reserve fund to cover arrears and defaults, forms part of our market-leading protection – the Lending Works Shield.
+Lending Works adheres to stringent underwriting processes, and also operates a contingency fund to cover arrears and defaults – known as the Lending Works Shield.